-Randoop [31] invokes a random sequence of public methods including constructors of a target method's class.
+Randoop [29] invokes a random sequence of public methods including constructors of a target method's class.
+MSeqGen [39] mines code bases to extract relevant method sequences of a target class under test and extends such method sequences with symbolic execution for high coverage.
 EvoSuite [13, 14] tests Java methods using search-based strategies with symbolic execution.
-TestFul [4] combines genetic algorithm and a local search to improve the speed of Java unit test generation.
-Garg et al. [16] improves Randoop by generating input test cases of the generated method sequence using concolic testing for C++ programs.
+TestFul [5] combines genetic algorithm and a local search to improve the speed of Java unit test generation.
+Garg et al. [15] improves Randoop by generating input test cases of the generated method sequence using concolic testing for C++ programs.
 These techniques may also suffer false alarms due to infeasible test inputs/method sequences generated.
-For example, Gross et al. [20] reported that Randoop raised 181 alarms without detecting any bug (i.e. all alarms were false ones) on five Java programs although the authors of Randoop reported that Randoop's true to false alarm ratio is 1:0.67 on 8 Java libraries and 6 .NET libraries on average [31].
+For example, Gross et al. [19] reported that Randoop raised 181 alarms without detecting any bug (i.e., all alarms were false ones) on five Java programs although the authors of Randoop reported that Randoop's true to false alarm ratio is 1:0.67 on 8 Java libraries and 6 .NET libraries on average [29].
 Fraser et al. [14] reported that the statistically estimated true to false alarm ratios range from 1:0.6 to 1:4.2 in their experiments on randomly selected 100 projects hosted on sourceforge.net.
-Garg et al. [16] does not report detected bugs or false alarm ratios but branch coverage obtained using the proposed technique on eight programs (except gnuchess on which the authors reported nine new bugs and that a true to false alarm ratio was 1:1.0).
-In spite of the lack of explicit context information like class/object information in C programs, CONBRIO detects bugs precisely in C programs (i.e. a true to false alarm ratio is 1:4.5 on average) while keeping high bug detection ability (i.e. 91.0% of the target bug detected on average).
-11
+Garg et al. [15] does not report detected bugs or false alarm ratios but branch coverage obtained using the proposed technique on eight programs (except gnuchess on which the authors reported nine new bugs and that a true to false alarm ratio was 1:1.0).
+In spite of the lack of explicit context information (e.g., class/object information) in C programs, CONBRIO detects bugs precisely in C programs (i.e., a true to false alarm ratio is 1:4.5 on average) while keeping high bug detection ability (i.e., 91.0% of the target bug detected on average).